-Rules: Padre Island National Seashore is relatively free of rules.
-Once inside (and after paying the entrance fee of $10 per vehicle per week), camping on the beach is free.
+Padre Island National Seashore is relatively free of rules.
+Once inside (and after paying the entrance fee of $20 per vehicle per week, or $10 per day - 2020 prices), camping on the beach is free.
 Wood gathering and campfires are allowed, as are collecting of shells and other beach debris, and fishing - either in the sea or the lagoon on the west side (with a Texas state license).
 Only activities in the dunes and grasslands are restricted, to protect the wildlife that lives there and prevent erosion.

 Padre Island has particularly varied bird life.
 Most common are laughing gulls, sandpipers, geese and herons but over 300 other species are recorded.
 Diamondback rattlesnakes, coyotes, deer and rabbits live in the dunes, while ghost crabs inhabit the area just above the high tide mark, and are responsible for the many small holes in the dry sand that mysteriously stay unblocked, even when sand is blown about by the strong sea breezes that affect the island during most summer afternoons.
 The endangered sea turtle may also occasionally be spotted, and during the egg-laying season park rangers patrol the beaches looking for any signs of activity.